M4tt3/SSHAPE_Dataset_generator/README.md

 # Quickstart guide

 <ol>
-<h2><li> Installation</h2>
+<h2><li> Install</h2>

 ### Prerequsites
 To run this script you must have [Blender](https://www.blender.org/) installed on your system.
-Testing was done on Blender 2.91 and 4.2 so any version >=2.91 should be good.
+The script will work on blender version >=3.0 and <=3.6, but version 3.6 is advised, in case of compatibility issues on theese versions please post an issue.

 ### Navigate to the packages directory of embedded python